What numbers of plastic are safe for water bottles? The Numbers Behind Water Bottles

 • Polyvinyl Chloride (PVC) has toxic chemicals, a popular thermoplastic that contains high chlorine levels, which can reach up to 57%.
 A white, odorless, and solid plastic that is brittle and can be found on the market in pellets or white powder.
 It is often supplied in powder forms, and its high resistance to oxidation and degradation makes it possible to store for a long period.

-• When PVC is burned through waste incineration, car or home fires, dioxins are formed.
-Dioxins are known human carcinogens and persistent organic pollutants and are considered one of the most toxic types of chemicals.
+• When PVC is burned through waste incineration, car fires, or home fires, dioxins are formed.
+Dioxins are known human carcinogens and persistent organic pollutants and are considered among the most toxic chemicals.

 Plastic #4 – LDPE (Low-Density Polyethylene)

-• This is often found in shrink wraps, dry cleaner garment bags, squeezable bottles, and other plastic bags used for packaging.
-Most of the plastic grocery bags used in most stores today are LDPE plastic.
-Also, some clothing and furniture use this type of plastic.
+• LDPE plastic is often used in shrink wrap, dry cleaner garment bags, squeezable bottles, and other packaging.
+Today, most grocery bags used in stores are made of LDPE, and some clothing and furniture also use this type of plastic.

 Plastic #5: Polypropylene (PP)

-• Polypropylene is used for similar applications as polyethylenes but is generally stiffer and more heat resistant.
+• Polypropylene is used for similar applications as polyethylene but is generally stiffer and more heat resistant.
 It is often used for containers filled with hot food.
-It has a simple chemical structure (many methyl groups of CH3 - one carbon and three hydrogen molecules), making it very flexible.
+Its simple chemical structure (many methyl groups of CH3—one carbon and three hydrogen molecules) makes it very flexible.

 Plastic #6 – PS (Polystyrene)